damianhakert/damianhakert.github.io/source/posts/2016-05-11-git-repository-pricing.html.md

 storage or with financial limitations.
 However, with more repositories, we assume developers will write more code and seek out more contributors to collaborate on your projects.

-## For some it is a price increase
+## For some this is a price increase

 While the news of
 GitHub’s pricing is great if you have a lot of repos, it is not so helpful to people who have a lot